stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 Exactly.
 More specifically, a subsection in it that defines the "backend" you want to use to build a package.
-If you want to use a different build backend, you can say so.
-If you don't, then the assumption is that you are using setuptools and therefore pip will fallback to look for setup.py, execute it, and hopefully build something.
+If you want to use a different build backend, you can say so, and pip will oblige.
+If you don't, then pip assumption is that you are using distutils or setuptools and therefore pip will fallback to look for setup.py, execute it, and hopefully build something.

 setup.py is just going eventually to disappear, or not. setup.py is a way **setuptools** (and before that, distutils) describes how to create a build.